-) Shared Network Select One 🛟 Select the Shared Network that this standard dynamic subnet will be a part () Shared Network Select One of.
-Enter the Wire address of the standard dynamic subnet here.
-This is 2) Wire Address Enter the write address on the standard dynamic subnet here.
+1) Shared Network Select One 🛟 Select the Shared Network that this standard dynamic subnet will be a part of.
+2) Wire Address Oil: Enter the Wire address of the standard dynamic subnet here.
 This is sometimes referred to as the network address.
-For example: The network 192,168,1.0/24 has wire address: 192,168,1.0 which is the first unusable address in the subnet.
+For example: The network 192.168.1.0/24 has wire address: 192.168.1.0 which is the first unusable address in the subnet.
 3) Subnet Mask Enter the Subnet Mask, which is sometimes referred to as the netmask, of the standard dynamic subnet here.
-For example: The subnet mask of 192.168.1.0/24 is 255.255.255.0 ) Gateway Enter the gateway address of the standard dynamic subnet here.
+For example: The subnet mask of 192.168.1.0/24 is 255.255.0 4) Gateway Enter the gateway address of the standard dynamic subnet here.
 The gateway address is the address that is configured on the router interface th the customers are connected to.
 It can be any usable address in the subnet that will not fail into the range of IPs specified by the range start and stop addresses below.
-Most of the time, it is either.
-I or .254 For example: The network 19.21.66.1024 might have: 19.21.66.1.1 as the gateway address.
-Range Start Enter the Range Start Address of the standard dynamic subnet here.
-The range start address can be any useable IP from the subnet provided it is le than or equal to the range stop address and is not the gateway address.
-Fo example: The network 192.168.1.2 as the range start address. i) Range Stop Enter the Range Stop Address of the standard dynamic subnet here.
-The range stop address can be any useable IP from the subnet provided it is greater than or equal to the range start address and is not the gateway address.
-For example: The network 192.168.1.024 might have: 192.168.1 as the gateway address and 192.168.1.2 as the range start address and 192.168.1.254 as the range stop address. ) TFTP File Optionally enter a TFTP file here.
+Most of the time, it is either .
+J or .254 For example: The network 192.
+168.1.024 might have: 192.168.1.1 as the gateway address.
+5) Range Start Enter the Range Start Address of the standard dynamic subnet here.
+The range start address can be any useable IP from the subnet provided it Is le than or equal to the range stop address and is not the gateway address.
+Fo example: The network 192.168.1.0 24 might have: 192.168.1.1 as the gateway address and 192.168.1.2 as the range start address.
+5) Range Stop Enter the Range Stop Address of the standard dynamic subnet here.
+The range stop address can be any useable IP from the submet provided it is greater than or equal to the range start address and is not the gateway address.
+For example: The network 192.168.1.024 might have: 192.168.1 as the gateway address and 192.168.1.2 as the range start address and 192.168.1.254 as the range stop address.
+7) TFTP File Optionally enter a TFTP file here.
 If no TFTP server was configured in the shared network area, then an error will occur.
 If you have chosen local TFT and a file that does not exist on the system is entered here, you will receiv an error.
 3) Allow Only Known Clients only_known_clients Check this to cause the DHCPatriot system to deny unkown devices from getting an IP address out of this subnet.
 If this is checked, then known clients will need to be added in the proper area in order to receive an IP address from this subnet.
-Comm Currently configured authentica Set CSV ted subnets: Shared Network Wire Addres ss Subnet Mask Gateway Ra 255,255,255,0 192,168,0,1 192 nge Start Range Stop TFTP File Known only?
-168.0.2 192.168.0.254 No [Enable] [Edit] [Delete may be configured.
-To access the Dynamic Subnet configuration, expand the Standard DHCP Config menu.
-Then click on Dynamic Subnet.
-Figure 7.2 shows what the Dynamic Subnet configuration screen looks like.
+Comm Currently configured authentica Get CSV Shared Network Wire Addre ange Start Range Stop TFTP File Known only?